St. John's in the 18th Century

 In the 18th century, Newfoundland was decentralized to a degree that we have difficulty in grasping today.
 Communities like Harbour Grace, Trinity, Placentia, and Trepassey did not look to St. John's as their capital, but to England; and they traded not with each other, but with communities on the other side of the Atlantic.
 Trepassey was closely connected with Topsham, for example, and Trinity with Poole.
 This began to change after 1788, partly because of the decline of the migratory fishery, but also because of the disruptive effect of the wars on trans-Atlantic communications.
 And as the wars drew to a close, it was clear that St. John's had emerged as the economic, social, military and administrative centre of an emerging colonial society.
 Governors Gower and Keats marvelled at the degree to which St. John's had changed over the course of just a couple of decades "from a mere fishing station to a commercial town (Head, 1976, 234)."

-The resulting prosperity was artificial and ended with the war.
-Nevertheless, it was attractive to those who migrated to or did business in the town.
+This prosperity dramatically decreased following the end of the war.
+Nevertheless, St. John's remained attractive to those who migrated to or did business in the town.
 Even outport planters living close to St. John's preferred to buy and sell there, because competition among the merchants gave them better prices than they could get in their home communities.

 The prosperity and diversity of St. John's was also enhanced by massive additions to the fortifications, the garrison, and the naval squadron.
 This meant a significant increase in military and naval spending, and attracted craftsmen, artisans, and tradespeople in great numbers.
 Before 1775 few tradesmen could be found in the town who were not connected with the fishery.
 Twenty years later there were cobblers, a watchmaker, a glazier, a baker, barbers, masons, and five tailors